deiucanta/laravel-smart/README.md

 ## Usage

-Create a Smart model
+Create a Smart model:

 ```
 php artisan smart:model Product
 ```

-Include the model in the config file (`config/smart.php`)
+Include the model in the configuration file (`config/smart.php`):

 > Note: this is now done automatically when you create the model.